AP Chemistry

 Log-in/Sign-up to RegisterTuition: $925 through July 1; $950 effective July 2

-** The course tuition includes the subscription to Cengage's WebAssign Online Learning Platform and a digital version of the textbook.
+Included with tuition: Subscription to Cengage's WebAssign and a digital version of Raymond Chang’s Chemistry textbook.

-Assessments: Students are evaluated through a combination of assignments, tests, lab work, and a final exam that reflect the structure and expectations of a first‑year college chemistry course.
-The final course grade is calculated from Semester 1 (40%), Semester 2 (40%), and the final exam (20%).
+Assessments: Students are evaluated through a combination of assignments, tests, lab work, and a final exam that reflect the expectations of a first‑year college chemistry course.
+The final course grade is calculated from Semester 1 (40%), Semester 2 (40%), and the Final Exam (20%).

 - Assignments: Each unit includes assignments that help students build understanding through supported practice.
 Students receive multiple submissions, instant feedback, and explanations of missed problems so they can learn from mistakes and strengthen their understanding.